U.S. imposes electronics ban on flights from major Middle Eastern and African airports

 A State Department official said embassy officials spent Monday notifying relevant countries and airlines.

---CNN's Rene Marsh, Evan Perez, Deborah Bloom, Barbara Starr and Gregory Wallace contributed to this story.
+-- Rene Marsh, Evan Perez, Deborah Bloom, Barbara Starr and Gregory Wallace contributed to this story.